You express your logic as a set of rules in API Creator. The rules define what your data means. Like a spreadsheet,

-- Watches.CA Live API Creatorwatches for changes in referenced data.
+- Watches.Layer7 Live API Creatorwatches for changes in referenced data.

 - Reacts.Determines the attributes dependent on what has changed, including across tables, and adjusts these, in an order that reflects their dependencies.

-- Chains.If detected,CA Live API Creatoroptimally recomputes the derivation.
+- Chains.If detected,Layer7 Live API Creatoroptimally recomputes the derivation.
 This can become complex, because derivations can chain.

 Logic chaining execution order reflects dependencies between the rules.
 Iterating and altering the logic computes a new execution order.
 This eliminates the time-consuming study of existing code to determine where to introduce new code, which is the main hassle of maintenance.